 - Dodinga Hills guereza (C. g. dodingae) is found only in the Didinga Hills of southeastern Sudan.

-- Mau forest guereza (C. g. matschiei) is found in Kenya, west of the Rift Valley, inhabiting forestland within the rift, west to Mount Elgon (Kenya and Uganda), and south to the Ngorongoro Crater and the Grumeti River in Tanzania.
+- Mau Forest guereza (C. g. matschiei) is found in Kenya, west of the Rift Valley, inhabiting forestland within the Rift, west to Mount Elgon (Kenya and Uganda), and south to the Ngorongoro Crater and the Grumeti River in Tanzania.

-- Mt.
-Kenya guereza (C. g. kikuyuensis) is found in central Kenya, from the Ngong Escarpment, Mt.
+- Kenya guereza (C. g. kikuyuensis) is found in central Kenya, from the Ngong Escarpment, Mt.
 Kenya, and the Aberdare Mountain Range.

 Size, Weight, and Lifespan

 The seven subspecies of guerezas are differentiated by the coloring of their mantles, which can vary from whitish-yellow to creamy white.
-Tail length and the degree of fluffiness of the plume further distinguish one subspecies from another.
+Tail length and the degree of fluffiness to the plume further distinguish one subspecies from another.

 Behavior and Lifestyle